Ableton Live: The Ultimate Overview for Producers

 If you start with a simple goal like making a drum pattern or using a virtual instrument, you’ll start to pick up the basics along the way.

-But as you progress, you’ll likely want to build on your skills and get serious about your command of Ableton.
+But as you progress, you’ll likely want to build on your skills and get serious about your command of Live.

-LANDR Learn offers deep Live learning programs from top Ableton certified trainers.
+LANDR Learn offers deep lessons in Live from top Ableton certified trainers.

 Check out our curated intro courses as well as deep dives on workflow and creative techniques for every genre.